 Chartered Institute of Personnel and Development

 Approved by the Chartered Institute of Personnel and Development.
-This allows successful students of the BA (Hons) Business and HRM degree to upgrade their Student Membership to that of Associate Membership of the Chartered Institute of Personnel and Development (Assoc CIPD).
+This allows successful students to upgrade their Student Membership to that of Associate Membership of the Chartered Institute of Personnel and Development (Assoc CIPD).

 Once you have completed the postgraduate diploma, you can progress to the Master’s stage and gain the MA in International Human Resource Management.